jslefche/sem_book/docs/02-Global_estimation.md

 ## Regression Coefficients

-The inferential heart of structural equation modeling are regression (or path) coefficients.
-These values mathematically quantify the linear dependence of one variable on another (or lack thereof).
-This verbage should sound familiar because that is what we have alreday established is the goal of covariance/correlation.
-In this section, we will demonstrate how path coefficients can be derived from correlation coefficients and explore the 8 "rules of path coefficients."
+The inferential heart of structural equation modeling are the regression (or path) coefficients.
+These values mathematically quantify the (mostly linear) dependence of one variable on anothe.
+This verbage should sound familiar because that is what we have already established as the goal of covariance/correlation.

+In this section, we will demonstrate how path coefficients can be derived from correlation coefficients and explore Grace's "8 rules of path coefficients."

 First, we must define the important distinction between a regression (path) coefficient and a correlation coefficient.